ckavili/mnist-fashion/README.md

 Alternatively, you can check Ray Dashboard to see the status as well.

 4) The job should take about 10-15 minutes.
-When you are done with it, please shut down the Ray Cluster to save some resources.
+When you are done with it, can you please make sure to save some resources.
 Thank you! 🙏